willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

-# Heterogeneous Multi-Agent Reinforcement Learning Pricing Competition
+# Asymmetric Multi-Agent Reinforcement Learning Pricing Competition

 Hi there!
 Thank you for checking out my repository!
 This README.md file gives details on the Heterogeneous Multi-Agent Reinforcement Learning Pricing Competition project